claucondor/NueralWalet/app/README.md

 ## Business Model

-GoPay charges a **1% commission** whenever you fund your account, make a transaction, or swap tokens.
+NeuralWallet charges a **1% commission** whenever you fund your account, make a transaction, or swap tokens.
 This ensures a smooth, secure service without complications.

 ## Technologies

-GoPay is built with a modern tech stack focused on security, performance, and user experience:
+NeuralWallet is built with a modern tech stack focused on security, performance, and user experience:

 - **Frontend**:
   - React with TypeScript